2014 Shanghai Masters (snooker)

 The 2014 Bank of Communications OTO Shanghai Masters was a professional ranking snooker tournament that took place between 8–14 September 2014 at the Shanghai Grand Stage in Shanghai, China.
-It was the third ranking event of the 2014/2015 season.
+The eighth edition of the tournament since it was first held in 2007, it was the third ranking event of the 2014/2015 season.
+It was sponsored by the Bank of Communications.

 Ding Junhui was the defending champion, but he lost 4–6 against Stuart Bingham in the semi-finals.

 Bingham won his second ranking title by defeating Mark Allen 10–3 in the final.

 Prize fund

 The breakdown of prize money for this year is shown below: